DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 This means that the bare minimum amount of PPR, or encoder resolution, that we would need to accurately reach our destination is 200.
 Because the stepper motor driver encoder's resolution can go from 400 to 51200, and resolution will suffice for precisely meeting our specifications.
 To account for potential error and to further increase the precision and accuracy of our stepper motor, we will choose an encoder resolution of 12800 PPR.

+The transformer that we have selected has the following specifications:

+Input/Primary Voltage: 120/208/240VAC

+Output/Secondary Voltage: 24VAC

+Power Rating: 40W

+This means that the transformer will output $40/24 = 1.6$ Amps of current into the subsystem's wires.

+The wires we chose (14 gauge) are rated to withstand up to 20Amps of current, based on the NEC 310-16 table.
+Becuase of this, the wires will also output 1.6 Amps to the loads.

 ## BOM

 | Name of item | Description | Subsystem | Part Number | Manufacturer | Quantity | Price | Total |